-- Address of programme operator: EPD International AB, Box 210 60, SE-100 31 Stockholm, Sweden, E-mail: nfo@environdec.com - The following statement on the requirements for comparability of EPDs, adapted from ISO 14025: "EPDs within the same product category but from different programmes may not be comparable.
-For two EPDs to be comparable, they must be based on the same PCR (including the same version number) or be based on fully aligned PCRs or versions of PCRs; cover products with identical functions, technical performances and use (e.g. identical declared/functional units); have equivalent system boundaries and descriptions of data; apply equivalent data quality requirements, methods of data collection, and allocation methods; apply identical cut-off rules and impact assessment methods (including the same version of characterisation factors); have equivalent content declarations; and be valid at the time of comparison." - A statement that the EPD owner has the sole ownership, liability and responsibility of the EPD - Information about verification7 and the PCR in a table with the following format and contents:
+- Address of programme operator: EPD International AB, Box 210 60, SE-100 31 Stockholm, Sweden, E-mail: [info@environdec.com](mailto:info@environdec.com) - The following statement on the requirements for comparability of EPDs, adapted from ISO 14025: "EPDs within the same product category but from different programmes may not be comparable.
+For two EPDs to be comparable, they must be based on the same PCR (including the same version number) or be based on fully aligned PCRs or versions of PCRs; cover products with identical functions, technical performances and use (e.g. identical declared/functional units); have equivalent system boundaries and descriptions of data; apply equivalent data quality requirements, methods of data collection, and allocation methods; apply identical cut-off rules and impact assessment methods (including the same version of characterisation factors); have equivalent content declarations; and be valid at the time of comparison." - A statement that the EPD owner has the sole ownership, liability and responsibility of the EPD - Information about verification and the PCR in a table with the following format and contents:

-Product category rules (PCR): Soft drinks, 2022:07, version 1.0, UN CPC 24490 PCR review was conducted by: <name and organisation of the review chair, and information on how to contact the chair through the programme operator> Independent third-party EPD verification of the declaration and data, according to ISO 14025:2006 via: <input type="checkbox"/> EPD process certification <input type="checkbox"/> Individual verification <input type="checkbox"/> Pre-verified tool In case of certification bodies: Accredited by: <name of the accreditation body and accreditation number, if applicable> In case of individual verifiers: <Name, and organisation of the individual verifier.
-The signature may also be included> Approved by: The International EPD® System The procedure for follow-up during EPD validity, as defined in the GPI, involves third-party verifier: <input type="checkbox"/> Yes <input type="checkbox"/> No
+Product category rules (PCR): <name, registration number, version and UN CPC code(s)> PCR review was conducted by: <name and organisation of the review chair, and information on how to contact the chair through the programme operator> Independent third-party verification of the declaration and data, according to ISO 14025:2006: <input type="checkbox"/> EPD process certification <input type="checkbox"/> EPD verification <input type="checkbox"/> Pre-verified tool

-7 If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.
+If the EPD has been verified by an approved individual verifier who has received contractual assistance from a certification body that is not accredited, this certification body shall not be included in this table.